Skip to Content

 • Type: boolean

-Specifies whether interactive elements should be disabled in the output.
+Disables interactive elements in the output.

 TSTYCHE_NPM_REGISTRY